linuxjackie/shf_format/README_EN.md

 1. Encoding: UTF-8
 2. Line endings: Unix style (LF)
 3. Coordinate system:
-   - a-s represents positions 1-19
+   - a-t represents positions 1-19 (skipping i)
-   - 'i' is not used
+   - 'i' is not used (to avoid confusion with 'l')
    - Top-left corner is a1

 ## Use Cases